redhat-actions/openshift-actions-runners/base/README.md

     - The `UID` environment variable is set in the base Dockerfile.
     - Do not override the `ENTRYPOINT`.
 3. Build and push your new runner image.
-4. Install [OpenShift Action Runner Chart](https://github.com/redhat-actions/openshift-actions-runner-chart) but set the value `runnerImage` to your image, and `runnerTag` to your tag.
+4. Install [OpenShift Action Runner Chart](https://github.com/redhat-actions/openshift-actions-runner-chart).
+Set the value `runnerImage` to your image, and `runnerTag` to your tag.

 Remember to pull the base image before running the container build to make sure you are building from an up-to-date image.